jordan-na/tictactoe_php/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play tic tac toe against the computer
 - Maintain the game's score state after refreshing the browser
+- View the leaderboard between player and CPU
 - Reset the score/board

 ### Rules